-1. The proposed Amendment to relax Effluent Limitations by applying a mixing zone for a "new" NPDES discharger is contrary to State Policy, Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California (SIP) and Federal Regulations, California Toxics Rule, 40 CFR 131, Implementation.
+A. The Order relaxes Effluent Limitations by applying a mixing zone for a "new" NPDES discharger is contrary to State Policy, Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California (SIP) and Federal Regulations, California Toxics Rule, 40 CFR 131, Implementation.